hk819/MLOps-Assignment2/workflow_and_challenges_report.md

 # Workflow and Challenges Report

-## Project Overview:
+## Project Overview
-Our project aims to automate the data extraction, transformation, and storage process using Apache Airflow and Data Version Control (DVC).
-This report provides an overview of the project workflow and highlights the challenges encountered during implementation.
+This project aims to automate the data extraction, transformation, and storage process using Apache Airflow and Data Version Control (DVC).
+This README.md file provides a comprehensive overview of the project workflow and discusses the challenges encountered during the implementation phase.

-## Workflow Description:
+## Workflow Overview
 1. **Data Extraction:**
-   - Utilized web scraping techniques to extract data from websites.
+   - Employed web scraping methodologies to extract data from various websites.
-   - Extracted links, titles, and descriptions from the landing pages of dawn.com and BBC.com.
+   - Specifically targeted dawn.com and BBC.com landing pages to extract links, titles, and descriptions.

 2. **Data Transformation:**
-   - Preprocessed the extracted data to clean and format it appropriately for further analysis.
+   - Conducted preprocessing of the extracted data to ensure cleanliness and appropriate formatting.
-   - Implemented text normalization techniques to standardize the data format.
+   - Implemented text normalization techniques to standardize the data structure.

 3. **Data Storage and Version Control:**
-   - Stored the processed data on Google Drive.
+   - Stored the processed data securely on Google Drive.
-   - Implemented Data Version Control (DVC) to track versions of the data and ensure reproducibility.
+   - Incorporated Data Version Control (DVC) to manage and track versions of the data for reproducibility.

-## Challenges Encountered:
+## Challenges Faced
-- Technical issues with setting up Airflow and DVC integration.
+- **Technical Setup:** Encountered difficulties in integrating Airflow with DVC.
-- Data inconsistencies and formatting challenges during preprocessing.
+- **Data Inconsistencies:** Dealt with inconsistencies and formatting issues during the preprocessing stage.
-- Authentication issues with GitHub integration for DVC.
+- **Authentication Problems:** Faced authentication challenges while integrating DVC with GitHub.

-- Robust solutions were implemented to address these challenges and ensure the successful execution of the data pipeline.
+To overcome these hurdles, robust solutions were devised and implemented, ensuring the smooth execution of the data pipeline.